malvikasanjeev/Detailed_router_Physical_Design_automation/README.md

 ### Key Takeaways:

-* [cite_start]**100% Connectivity Achieved:** The final model successfully routed all nets for every benchmark circuit, resulting in **zero open nets**[cite: 34].
+* **100% Connectivity Achieved:** The final model successfully routed all nets for every benchmark circuit, resulting in **zero open nets**[cite: 34].
 This was the primary goal of the project.
-* [cite_start]**Scalability:** The router demonstrates it can handle complex designs, scaling from the simple `c17` (22 nets) to the much larger `c6288` (1525 nets)[cite: 34].
+* **Scalability:** The router demonstrates it can handle complex designs, scaling from the simple `c17` (22 nets) to the much larger `c6288` (1525 nets)[cite: 34].
-* [cite_start]**Trade-off Management:** While the focus was on connectivity, the router still produces a solution with a quantifiable number of DRC violations[cite: 34].
+* **Trade-off Management:** While the focus was on connectivity, the router still produces a solution with a quantifiable number of DRC violations[cite: 34].
 In a real-world scenario, this output would be the input for a further DRC cleanup stage.

-[cite_start]The initial models without this "forced routing" strategy often left several nets open[cite: 30]. [cite_start]For example, the base model left `c432` with 7 open nets and `c6288` with 33 open nets[cite: 30].
+The initial models without this "forced routing" strategy often left several nets open[cite: 30]. [cite_start]For example, the base model left `c432` with 7 open nets and `c6288` with 33 open nets[cite: 30].
 This comparison highlights the critical success of the final RRR algorithm.